pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 ======= =========== ===================================================================================
 Size    int         Number of entries in the cross-reference table + 1.
 Prev    int         Offset to previous :data:`xref` section (indicates incremental updates).
-Root    dictionary  (indirect) Pointer to catalog object.
+Root    dictionary  (indirect) Pointer to the catalog.
 See previous section.
 Encrypt dictionary  Pointer to encryption object (encrypted files only).
 Info    dictionary  (indirect) Pointer to information (metadata).
 ID      array       File identifier consisting of two byte strings.